FWDekker/fallout-curve-tables/README.md

 ```
 Usage: <main class> [options]
   Options:
-  * -d, --description
+  * -d, --destination
       The file to write output to.
     --format
       The format to print each file as. `%n` for file name excluding prefix
-      and extension, `%m` for `%n` but right-padded with whitespaces so that
+      and suffix, `%m` for `%n` but right-padded with whitespaces so that all
-      all names are of equal length, and `%v` for curve values.
+      names are of equal length, and `%v` for curve values.
       Default:     -->|%m =%v<!--
     --help
       Shows this information.